Up to 60% off sofas & mattresses — limited‑time deals.

 • Huge shared lounging span for families and couples

-• Firm support stays more consistent over long sessions
+• Firm support stays consistent over longer sessions

 • High stated weight capacity adds confidence